-Figure 3 shows an example of the computed second-order structure function (D_i) of meridional wind within 2 minutes (from 1128 UTC to 1130 UTC 11 October 2012) when strong turbulence is observed, with a change of the vertical acceleration of more than 0.8 g (g is the gravitational acceleration) and the DEVG of 5.555 m s-1, which is categorized as moderate range slope by the Kolmogorov turbulence hypothesis in the selected case.
-Although the degree of agreement between the observed wind structure functions and theoretical slope may be different case by case and according to the wind component (not shown), the observed structure functions calculated using 1-Hz QAR data represent, qualitatively, the property of turbulence within the inertial range.
+Figure 3 shows an example of the computed second-order structure function (D_i) of meridional wind within 2 min (from 11:28 to 11:30 UTC on 11 October 2012) when strong turbulence is observed, with a change in the vertical acceleration of more than 0.8 g (g is the gravitational acceleration) and the DEVG of 5.555 m s^{-1} , which is categorized as moderate turbulence (Truscott, 2000).
+The structure function within the defined inertial range ($2 < \tau < 5$ s) closely follows the $\tau^{2/3}$ inertial range slope by the Kolmogorov turbulence hypothesis in the selected case.
+Although the degree of agreement between the observed wind structure functions and theoretical slope may be different case by case and according to the wind component (not shown), the observed structure functions calculated using 1 Hz QAR data represent, qualitatively, the property of turbulence within the inertial range.
 Finally, from this second-order structure function, the EDR can be calculated using Eq.
+(5), which is defined as EDR1.
+When the EDR is calculated from the zonal (meridional and derived vertical) wind velocity using this method, it is referred to as EDR1U (EDR1V and EDR1W, respectively).